-6.0 Providers must regularly assess the behavioral, social, emotional, psychological and physical needs of children placed and develop an initial ISP to address the child's needs.
-Providers must ensure that all well-being services identified in the ISP are provided and must document the frequency and results of the services.

-6.1 Providers must ascertain the health status of children at admission and take immediate steps to address emergency health care needs.
+- 6.0 Providers must regularly assess the behavioral, social, emotional, psychological and physical needs of children placed and develop an initial ISP to address the child's needs.
+This plan should include identifying individual triggers, coping behaviors, calming measures, interventions, and effective behavior management / prevention strategies for each child in order to de-escalate and avoid full-blown crises.
+This plan should be regularly assessed and monitored for effectiveness on an ongoing basis.
+Providers must ensure that all well-being services identified in the ISP are provided and must document the frequency and results of the services. - 6.1 Providers must ascertain the health status of children at admission and take immediate steps to address emergency health care needs.
 Each ISP must include a health plan component which covers health history and needs.
 Providers must ensure that all children under age three are/ or have already been referred to Babies Can't Wait.
 Reasonable efforts should be made to keep children with their previous health care provider.